akvorado/akvorado/console/data/docs/02-configuration.md

         grpcsecure: true
 ```

-In general, this components sends LPM requests to the RIS reachable at `grpcaddr`.
-The connection will be set up using TLS if `grpcsecure` is true.
-The `vrf` specifies in which VRF bioris should look up.
-Alternative, we can also specify `vrf-id` as numeric VRF distinguisher.

 BioRIS tries to query the RIB of the router that sent the flow.
-If this router's RIB is not available in all known RIS instances, an other router is implictly used as fallback.
+If this router's
+RIB is not available in all known RIS instances, an other router is implictly
-After the router id is determined, BioRIS queries one of the RIS Instances known holding the RIB.
+used as fallback.
+After the router id is determined, BioRIS queries one of the
+RIS Instances known holding the RIB.

-RIS and Router ID queried as either exact match or fallback are exported as metrics, if exact matching is required you can set up an alarm against those.
+RIS and Router ID queried as either exact match or fallback are exported as
+metrics, if exact matching is required you can set up an alarm against those.

-Refreshing of available routers and ris instances requires an restart of the inlet service (this might change in the future).
+Refreshing of available routers and ris instances requires an restart of the
+inlet service (this might change in the future).

-BioRIS currently supports setting NetMask/Prefix, AS, AS Path and Communities for the given flow.
+BioRIS currently supports setting prefix, AS, AS Path and communities for the
+given flow.

 ### Kafka